wandb/docs/docs/tutorials/monai_3d_segmentation.md

 import torch
 ```

-We will then authenticate this colab instance to use W&B.
+Then, authenticate the colab instance to use W&B.

 ```python
 wandb.login()